 The elections for the next European Parliament took place from 23 to 26 Mai 2019.
 The ninth legislative period starts on 2 July 2019 and lasts until 2024.
 Compared to the previous legislative period, 63 % of the 751 Members will be sitting for the first time in the European Parliament.
 At the same time, the political composition is fragmented: for the first time in the history of the European Parliament, Christian Democrats and Social Democrats will no longer be able to form a majority.

 The Treaty of Lisbon, in force since 1 December 2009, significantly strengthened the powers and responsibilities of the European Parliament, making it an essential part of the institutional and political landscape of Europe.
-Its increased influence also has an impact on relations with countries that are not members of the EU, including Switzerland, which therefore need to be more present and more actively involved in this institution.
+Its increased influence also has an impact on relations with countries that are not members of the EU, including Switzerland.

-The Swiss Mission monitors the work of the European Parliament, in particular the plenary sessions that take place in Brussels and Strasbourg.
+Switzerland therefore monitors the work of the European Parliament, in particular the plenary sessions that take place in Brussels and Strasbourg.
 The Mission pays particular attention to the institutional dynamics of the EU and to its implications for the decision-making processes of the EU and its relations with non-EU states, in particular Switzerland.
 One of the main aims is to monitor developments in legislation that are relevant to Switzerland.
-To this end, Switzerland’s Mission to the EU develops and fosters contacts and networks within the European Parliament.
-Contacts are not only made among MEPs but also among political groups, the administration and staffers (MEPs’ assistants).
-The European Parliament has around 750 MEPs.
-The next elections will take place in 2019.

 Delegation for relations with Switzerland